-This watercolor holiday wreath tutorial will disprove those who swear that they cannot use watercolors!
-I’ll walk you through this project step by simple step, and you’ll be delighted at the results.
-Keep in mind that while I used the wreath for a gift tag, it can be painted on anything!
+This holiday wreath watercolor gift tag tutorial will disprove those who swear that they cannot use watercolors!
+I’ll walk you through this project step by step, and you’ll be delighted at the results.
+Keep in mind that while I used the wreath for a gift tag, it can be painted on anything.
 Sketchbooks, envelopes, DIY cards, and place cards can all benefit from this wonderful motif.

 1. Prep Your Watercolors and Your Paper

 This project doesn’t require fancy watercolors.
-Really, all you need is a nice, rich red and two tones of green: one dark, and one light.
-Use a spoon or a syringe to put a couple of drops of water onto these three colors, then let the water work on hydrating the paints as you move on to the next step.
+Really, all you need is a nice, rich red paint and two tones of green: one dark, and one light.
+Use a blunt art syringe to apply water to these three colors, then let the water soak into the paints as you move on to the next step.

 Next, use an eraser to get rid of most of what you just traced.
-Erase until you can just barely see where your pencil lines were!
-I know it sounds counter-intuitive, but erasing most of these lines ensures that you won’t be able to see them through the watercolor once you’re finished painting the wreath.
+Erase until you can just barely see where your pencil lines were.

 2. Paint the Berries

-Few things evoke the holiday season more than vivid red berries, so you want to prominently feature them in your holiday watercolor wreath.
-If you want to paint a fairly realistic berry, the trick lies in including a light spot.
-This is one spot on the berry that reflects light so completely that it’s white!
-To achieve that, you should first use your red watercolor to paint an open circle somewhere on our near the pencil outline that you drew earlier.
+Few things evoke the holiday season more than vivid red berries.
+If you want to paint a realistic (-ish) berry, the trick lies in including a light spot.
+To achieve that, you should first use your red watercolor to paint an open circle somewhere on or near the pencil outline that you drew earlier.

-While the paint outline is still wet, use your paintbrush to draw a “U” shape within top of the circle.
+While the paint outline is still wet, use your paintbrush to draw a “U” shape within the top of your red circle.
 The “U” shape should look something like the one pictured below.

-Now, fill in the rest of the circle.
+Now, fill in the rest of the circle with red watercolor paint.
 Congratulations; you’ve just painted a berry!

 Continue to paint clusters of berries on different areas of the circle.
-Make sure you vary the numbers and sizes of berries within each cluster!
 Once you’re finished, your piece will look something like the photo below.

 3. Paint Leaves

-Simple dark green leaves add a nice contrast to the berries!
-To make a leaf, start by using your dark green watercolor to paint a partial almond shape.
-Make sure you leave one side of the almond shape open, as shown in the photo below.
+Simple dark green leaves add a nice contrast to the berries.
+To paint a leaf, start by using your dark green watercolor to make a partial almond shape.
+Leave one side of the almond shape open, as shown in the photo below.

 Next, fill in the left half of the almond shape with paint.

 Finish up by filling in the right half.
-Make sure you leave a white line in the center to evoke a center vein!
+Be sure to leave a white line in the center to signify a vein.

-If you ask yourself what differentiates a holiday wreath from other types of wreaths, your answer will probably be “pine needles”.
-Luckily for us, pine needles are remarkably easy to paint!
+If you ask yourself what differentiates a holiday wreath from other types of wreaths, your answer will probably be “pine boughs”.
+Luckily for us, pine boughs are remarkably easy to paint!
 Start by using the same dark green watercolor that you used in the last step to create a slightly curved “V”.

-Next, use a light green tone to paint another “V” on top of the “V” that you just made.
-The point of this new “V” should connect with the other “V”, and the light green paint will automatically blend with the dark green paint.
+While the dark green paint is still wet, use a light green tone to paint another “V” that locks into the “V” that you just made.
+The light green paint will automatically blend with the dark green paint.

 Continue alternating colors for the “V”s, stacking them one on top of the other to bridge the gap between berry clusters.

-Once you finish, you’ll be impressed with how beautifully blended your pine needles are!
-And that’s it … that’s how you paint a holiday watercolor wreath.
+Once you finish, you’ll be impressed with your beautifully blended pine boughs!

 Truthfully, the applications for a project like this have no limit.
 You can paint a watercolor holiday wreath anywhere, and I hope you use it for a variety of projects from mail art to casual sketching!
-For the purposes of this blog post, though, I want to show you how easily you can make this wreath into a gift tag.
+For the purposes of this tutorial, though, I want to show you how easily you can make this wreath into a gift tag.
 All you need to do is cut around the edges of the wreath, then calligraph a name inside.
-Whimsical all-lowercase Kaitlin Style calligraphy lends itself well to this implementation!

 Punch a hole in the top of the wreath, then run some baker’s twine through it.
 Voilà!
 A super-artistic and quick holiday gift tag.